Jinger Duggar Pregnant? Sisters Pressure Her To Take A Pregnancy Test

 Counting On Season 3 premieres on June 12 at 9 p.m.
 ET on TLC.

 Tell us!
-Do you think Jinger Duggar is indeed pregnant?
-Or do you think people are putting too much pressure on the newlywed?
+Do you think Jinger Duggar is indeed pregnant, or do you think people are putting too much pressure on the newlywed?
 Share your opinions in the comments section below!

 [Featured Image by @jeremyvuolo1/Instagram]